Thirumurugan Gandhi

 Thirumurugan Gandhi advocates for the democratic aspirations of Eelam Tamils, Palestinians, Kurds, Catalonia, Kashmiris, Western Saharans and Sikhs.
 He has also spoken in the Geneva human rights sessions in the United Nations (UN) for the past three years in support of the nations without states, indigenous peoples and communities which have faced war crimes against the imperial forces.
 He has represented Tamil civil society in Permanent people's Tribunal for Sri Lanka in Bremen, Germany (2013).

 On 29 May 2017, Gandhi along with four others were arrested under Goondas Act by Tamil Nadu police when they attempted to light candles in remembrance of Tamils who were killed in the conflict between the Sri Lankan government and the Liberation Tigers of Tamil Eelam.
 Director Ameer Sultan, who also participated in this event, said that the arrest of Thirumurugan Gandhi was politically motivated.
 Director Vetrimaaran described it as an attack on freedom of expression.
-This particular arrest even they were asked to be released in United Nations Human Rights Commission.
-He was released on 20 September 2017 by Indian government.
+This particular arrest even they were asked to be released in the United Nations Human Rights Commission.
+He was released on 20 September 2017 by the Indian government.
 After his release, he strongly criticised the Indian government and accused it of suppressing the rights of Tamils.
 Thirumurugan Gandhi said, he is not afraid of oppression and will continue to fight for the rights of Tamils and Tamil Nadu.
 He considers the whole as a fight between Indian nationalism and Tamil nationalism.